 Now, let’s have a more in-depth look at each of these card types.

-What does ID card thickness mean?
+What about ID card thickness?